 Suppose we want to provide an algorithm to build a house.
-The steps need to be performed to build a house are – building foundation, building pillars, building walls and windows.
-The important point is that the we can’t change the order of execution because we can’t build windows before building the foundation.
-So in this case we can create a template method that will use different methods to build the house.
+The steps need to be performed to build a house are – building a foundation, building pillars, building walls, and windows.
+The important point is that we can’t change the order of execution because we can’t build windows before building the foundation.
+So, in this case, we can create a template method that will use different methods to build the house.
 Check out Template Method Pattern post for implementation details with example program.

-Mediator design pattern is used to provide a centralized communication medium between different objects in a system.
-Mediator design pattern is very helpful in an enterprise application where multiple objects are interacting with each other.
-If the objects interact with each other directly, the system components are tightly-coupled with each other that makes maintainability cost higher and not flexible to extend easily.
-Mediator pattern focuses on provide a mediator between objects for communication and help in implementing lose-coupling between objects.
+The mediator design pattern is used to provide a centralized communication medium between different objects in a system.
+The mediator design pattern is very helpful in an enterprise application where multiple objects are interacting with each other.
+If the objects interact with each other directly, the system components are tightly coupled with each other that makes maintainability cost higher and not flexible to extend easily.
+Mediator pattern focuses on to provide a mediator between objects for communication and help in implementing lose-coupling between objects.

-Air traffic controller is a great example of mediator pattern where the airport control room works as a mediator for communication between different flights.
-Mediator works as a router between objects and it can have it’s own logic to provide way of communication.
+Air traffic controller is a great example of a mediator pattern where the airport control room works as a mediator for communication between different flights.
+The mediator works as a router between objects and it can have it’s own logic to provide a way of communication.
 Check out Mediator Pattern post for implementation details with example program.

 Chain of Responsibility Pattern

 We know that we can have multiple catch blocks in a try-catch block code.
 Here every catch block is kind of a processor to process that particular exception.
-So when any exception occurs in the try block, its send to the first catch block to process.
+So when an exception occurs in the try block, it’s sent to the first catch block to process.
 If the catch block is not able to process it, it forwards the request to next object in chain i.e next catch block.
 If even the last catch block is not able to process it, the exception is thrown outside of the chain to the calling program.